Barbie World

-"Barbie World" is a song by American rappers Nicki Minaj and Ice Spice from Barbie the Album, the soundtrack of the film Barbie (2023).
+"Barbie World" is a song by rappers Nicki Minaj and Ice Spice from Barbie the Album, the soundtrack of the film Barbie (2023).
 It was released by Atlantic Records, 10K Projects, and Capitol Records as the soundtrack's third single on June 23, 2023.
 Produced by RiotUSA, the song heavily samples the 1997 single "Barbie Girl" by Danish Europop band Aqua, who are credited as performers and co-writers in the song.